Conservative estimates indicate that water from abandoned underground

 - Are underground mines a viable source for major water supplies?

-quality or abrupt changes in quality)?
+as poor quality or abrupt changes in quality)?

 - What are the challenging issues for existing water supplies that